 In order to renew a hearing aid dealer certificate of registration, a registrant must complete at least 20 hours of credit in continuing education courses.

 An audiologist may dispense under an audiology license.

 A hearing aid trial period is not addressed in the law/regulations.

 Mail Order/Internet Sales

-Mail order dispensing is not addressed in the law/regulations.
+Mail order dispensing and internet sales are not addressed in the law/regulations.

 Questions regarding state advocacy issues?
 Call ASHA at 800-498-2071 and ask for the State Advocacy Team.